airtai/faststream/README.md

 ## Code generator

-As evident, **FastStream** is an incredibly user-friendly library.
+As evident, **FastStream** is an incredibly user-friendly framework.
 However, we've taken it a step further and made it even more user-friendly!
-Introducing [faststream-gen](https://faststream-gen.airt.ai), a Python library that harnesses the power of generative AI to effortlessly generate **FastStream** applications..
+Introducing [faststream-gen](https://faststream-gen.airt.ai), a Python library that harnesses the power of generative AI to effortlessly generate **FastStream** applications.
 Simply describe your application requirements, and [faststream-gen](https://faststream-gen.airt.ai) will generate a production-grade **FastStream** project that is ready to deploy in no time.

 Save application description inside `description.txt`:
 ```